TheD4nM4n/SVMesh/docs/security-guide.md

 sudo ufw allow 80/tcp
 sudo ufw allow 443/tcp

-# For Cloudflare Tunnel deployment (no additional ports needed)
+# For Traefik deployment (allow from Traefik server only)
-# The tunnel creates outbound connections only
+# Replace <traefik-server-ip> with your Traefik server's IP
+sudo ufw allow from <traefik-server-ip> to any port 8081

 # Enable firewall
 sudo ufw enable